A logarithmic improvement in the two-point Weyl law for manifolds without conjugate points: Introduction

 Off-diagonal cluster estimates such as Theorem \ref{spectral_cluster_thm} have applications in the study of monochromatic random waves, which are random fields of the form

 for $x\in M,$ where the $a_j$ are i.i.d. standard Gaussian random variables with mean 0 and variance 1.
-Random waves of this form were first introduced in \cite{Zelditch2008} by Zelditch, who was motivated by Berry's conjecture, which suggests that random waves should be a good model for eigenfunctions on manifolds with chaotic dynamics.
-By the Kolmogorov extension theorem, the statistics of these random waves are completely characterized by their covariance kernels, or two-point correlation functions, which can be computed directly as
+Random waves of this form were first introduced on Riemannian manifolds in \cite{Zelditch2009} by Zelditch, who was motivated by Berry's conjecture, which suggests that on manifolds with chaotic dynamics, high-frequency eigenfunctions should behave like certain stationary Gaussian fields in Euclidean space (c.f. \cite{Berry1977,IngremeauRivera2020}).